dbContext/SiteShield-OpenResty/README.md

 Advanced Layer 7 HTTP(s) DDoS Mitigation module for OpenResty ("dynamic web platform based on NGINX and LuaJIT")

 ## Getting Started

 Below we will go through installing SiteShield-OpenResty on a CentOS 7.9.2009 (Core) linux server, from zero to a fully fledged HTTP reverse proxy, with Layer 7 DDoS Mitigation.

 ## Prerequisites

-You'll need to install a few dependancies that SiteShield-OpenResty utilise.
+You'll need to install a few dependencies that SiteShield-OpenResty utilise.

 ### OpenResty